yiyuanwang1988/Nukplex/README.md

 # Nukplex
-#The source code for Nukplex will be made publicly available in the near future.
+#The source code for Nukplex will be avialiable soon.